dschwizz/ideal-spoon/README.md

-# Some projects that I am proud of and can share publicly.
+# Some projects that I am proud of

 ### The projects fall into four categories.
 #### Mixed Integer Linear Programs (MILPs)